"All of us were involved to keep them safe."

 Diagnosis: Cancerous tumors threatening pregnancy

-At 33 weeks into her pregnancy, McClure’s blood pressure began shooting between extreme highs and lows.
+At 33 weeks into her pregnancy, Kelly's blood pressure began shooting between extreme highs and lows.

 But that didn’t explain the fluctuation between high and low blood pressure.

-Dr. Carolyn Kline, a maternal-fetal medicine specialist, was part of the team that found the answer – two tumors – a cancerous one in McClure’s intestinal tract, and a rare and very dangerous one called a pheochromocytoma (pheo), which was sitting directly on top of McClure’s uterus.
+Dr. Carolyn Kline, a maternal-fetal medicine specialist, was part of the team that found the answer.
+It was two tumors—a cancerous one in Kelly’s intestinal tract, and a rare and very dangerous one called a pheochromocytoma (pheo), which was sitting directly on top of Kelly’s uterus.

-The cancerous tumor would have to be dealt with, but it was the pheo tumor causing McClure’s immediate health crisis.
+The cancerous tumor would have to be dealt with, but it was the pheo tumor causing Kelly’s immediate health crisis.

-“When pushed upon, the pheo tumor secretes a powerful hormone that acts like adrenaline on the body, causing the spikes in blood pressure,” Dr. Kline explains.
+“When pushed upon, the pheo tumor secretes a powerful hormone that acts like adrenaline on the body, and that's what was causing the spikes in blood pressure,” Dr. Kline explains.

 “In cases of preeclampsia, the right thing to do is deliver the baby early to relieve the high blood pressure,” Dr. Kline continues.
 “Had we not diagnosed the pheo tumor, the pressure of a normal C-section on the tumor would have triggered a massive release of adrenaline that likely would have killed Kelly.”